Our office is now open from 09:00 - 17.30 Monday to Friday.

 • RocDoc Cork Airport, Co Cork.
 Tel: 01 9697893

 • RocDoc, Shannon Airport, Co Clare.
 Tel no: +353 1 9697893

 Tests with private companies MUST be booked in advance and paid for by the traveller.

 Q: What’s the Difference between a PCR Test and an Antigen Test?

 A: PCR tests are considered the gold standard for detecting Covid-19 but rapid antigen tests may be useful in certain situations as well.

 A: We strongly recommend purchasing travel insurance with Covid-19 cancellation cover before travelling.
 You can get coverage for situations like where you have to cancel the holiday because you or a member of your travelling party tests positive for Covid-19 before departure date or you test positive on holiday and you have to extend your stay or get medical treatment.
 To find out more, call us on 01 804 7100.

 Q: Why haven’t I heard back to my query?

 A: We are experiencing an extremely high volume of enquiries at present, and as a result, we are prioritising enquiries by travel date.
-If you booked to travel in the next 4 weeks, please do not worry, we are aware of your booking and will contact you to make amendments as required.
-In some cases, we are waiting for more favourable conditions for cancelling or amending to try and avoid penalties for you.
+If you are booked to travel in the next 4 weeks, please do not worry, we are aware of your booking and will contact you to make amendments as required.
+In some cases, we are waiting for more favourable conditions for cancelling or amending in order to avoid penalties for you.

-Q: Where do I find reliable travel advice
+Q: Where do I find other reliable travel advice

 A: The Department of Foreign Affairs advice can be found here https://www.dfa.ie/travel/travel-advice/ and the HSE’s full travel advice can viewed on this link https://www2.hse.ie/conditions/coronavirus/travel.html